 We will do our best to help solve some minor connectivity issues such as help with Zoom and passwords but we’ll be relying on you to make sure your devices are internet ready.
 Please see the refund policy below for more information.

 COMING SOON!
 Stay tuned, the behavior policy for Camp Shalom To Go will be posted here soon.

 How much supervision will Camp Shalom provide for my preschool camper?

 For preschool-age in-person camps, the staff ratios will be 2 teachers per 10 campers or will be in accordance with current state licensing regulations.
 All preschool camp staff are fully qualified Early Childhood Educators.

 What should my child bring/wear to camp?

 This will all be included in our parent packet sent out prior to camp, and also in email blasts leading up to camp.
-The basics include lunch, small snack, water bottle, sunscreen, swim suit and towel.
+The basics include lunch, water bottle, sunscreen, extra clothes, and extra shoes (swimsuit and towel for water days).
 Camp Shalom provides snack for preschool campers.
 Campers should wear closed-toe shoes and comfortable clothes that can get dirty.
 PLEASE LABEL EVERYTHING WITH YOUR CAMPER’S NAME.